7Block Labs

 1. Upgradeable proxy with an additive ABI

-• Add verifyAggregated(...) and optionally a read‑only view that exposes the current verifying key hash and circuit version.
+• Introduce verifyAggregated(...), and you might want to include a read-only view that shows the current verifying key hash and circuit version.

-• Use UUPS or Transparent proxies; run storage‑layout checks (OpenZeppelin plugins) before upgrades. (docs.openzeppelin.com)
+• Go with UUPS or Transparent proxies, and make sure to perform storage-layout checks using OpenZeppelin plugins before any upgrades. (docs.openzeppelin.com)

 ABI patterns we recommend (additive and versioned)